One person in hospital after falling from swing ride at Canada's Wonderland

 "An incident investigation is underway.
 The safety of our guests and associates is our top priority."

-York Region paramedics told CP24 that there was a 30 to 40-foot fall from a ride and said one person was taken to a trauma centre.
+York Region paramedics told CP24 that a person fell 30 to 40 feet from a ride and said the individual was taken to a trauma centre.

 They did not say the extent of the person's injuries or current condition.